-The objective of this process is to minimize the loss of assets and to securely destruct assets which should be removed.
+The objective of this process is to minimize the loss of assets and securely destroy assets that should be removed.

-- a) Organizations should have backup, recovery, and destruction policies and procedures. - b) Organizations should take backup copies of assets regularly in accordance with their backup policy. - c) Event logs recording administrator and user activities, exceptions, faults, and information security events should be produced, kept, and regularly reviewed. - d) Logging facilities and log information should be protected against tampering and unauthorized access. - e) Organizations should retain or store event logs at least for one month. - f) Recovery and destruction should be conducted by certified investigators. - g) If organizations want to sell used computers or any devices which were used to process and/or store classified information, they should remove or destruct the hard disks and any components which used to process and/or store classified information. - h) Any device used to process and/or store SECRET assets and/or TOP secret assets should not be sold or transferred to a third party unless approved by INSA. - i) Devices which contain TOP SECRET assets should be recovered and destructed by INSA.
+- a) Organizations should have backup, recovery, and destruction policies and procedures. - b) Organizations should take backup copies of assets regularly in accordance with their backup policy. - c) Event logs recording administrator and user activities, exceptions, faults, and information security events should be produced, kept, and regularly reviewed. - d) Logging facilities and log information should be protected against tampering and unauthorized access. - e) Organizations should retain or store event logs at least for one month. - f) Recovery and destruction should be conducted by certified investigators. - g) If organizations want to sell used computers or any devices that were used to process and/or store classified information, they should remove or destroy the hard disks and any components used to process and/or store classified information. - h) Any device used to process and/or store SECRET assets and/or TOP secret assets should not be sold or transferred to a third party unless approved by INSA.

-6.29 Cloud Service Process
+6.29 Cloud Security Process

-The objectives of this process are to secure cloud-based infrastructure and to manage communication between cloud service providers and users.
+The objective of this process is to secure cloud-based infrastructure and manage communication between cloud service providers and users.